wonsunahn/CS1632_Summer2021/exercises/2/README.md

 You don't have to have 100% coverage for this exercise but you will have coverage requirements for Deliverable 2.

+## Using an IDE (Integrated Development Environment)

+You may use any IDE or Java source code editor of your choice for this exercise, and all remaining exercises and deliverables in this course.
+However, the official IDE for this course is Eclipse, as in all examples will be demonstrated using that IDE and that is the only IDE for which support is provided.
+If you haven't used Eclipse before, then it is a good time to start learning it as it is one of the most popular IDEs in use for Java and other programming languages.

+That said, all instructions for all assignments will be given based on the commandline, just like I did for this README.
+Using an IDE is just an added convenience.
+For example, many of the actions you have to take on this README are integrated into an IDE like Eclipse.
+Eclipse auto-compiles your source code on every code modification without you having to do anything.
+Eclipse allows you to save run configurations and run commandlines on the press of a button.
+Eclipse also provides integration with JUnit, allowing you to run JUnit tests from the GUI.
+I will show you how to do all of this in class, so you only need to pay attention and follow along!

+Note that I have pre-created Eclipse projects for each assignment so you just need to open them to get the development environment (the .project file is the Eclipse project file).
+You only need to go to the menu item **File > Open Projects from File System** and navigate to the exercise directory.

 ## Submission

-Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
-The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
-That way, the feedback will be accessible to both of you.
-I recommend that you divide the list of methods to implement / test into two halves and working on one half each.
+Each pairwise group will do one submission to GradeScope as usual.
+The submitting member must use the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.

-You will do two submissions for this exercise.
+The submission this time is divided into two parts:

-1. You will create a github repository just for exercise 2.
+1. You will create a github repository just for Exercise 2.
 Add your partner as a collaborator so both of you have access.
 Once you are done modifying code, don't forget to commit and push your changes to the github repository.
-When you are done, submit your github repository to GradeScope at the "Exercise 2 GitHub" link.
+When you are done, submit your github repository to GradeScope at the **Exercise 2 GitHub** link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 1. Create a screenshot of code coverage stats using one of the two methodologies shown above.
 Make sure you take the screenshot of the correct screen.
-After you have created the screenshot, save the picture to a PDF file and submit to GradeScope at the "Exercise 2 Coverage" link.
+After you have created the screenshot, save the picture to a PDF file and submit to GradeScope at the **Exercise 2 Coverage** link.
 Make sure the picture fits in one page for easy viewing and grading.

 ## GradeScope Feedback